Satyam-codex/Laptop-Price-Prediction-ML/README.md

 Scikit-learn

 Methodology

-Part A: Exploratory Data Analysis (EDA)
+Part A: Exploratory Data Analysis (EDA):-
 Loaded the dataset and examined its structure.
 Generated summary statistics for numerical features.
 Checked for missing values and handled unnecessary columns.
 Visualized feature distributions.
 Created a correlation heatmap to understand relationships between variables.

-Part B: Simple Linear Regression
+Part B: Simple Linear Regression :-
 Selected a single feature (e.g., RAM or Inches).
 Built a simple linear regression model.
 Plotted the regression line.
 Interpreted the slope and intercept.

-Part C: Multiple Linear Regression
+Part C: Multiple Linear Regression:-
 Used multiple features to predict laptop prices.
 Trained a Multiple Linear Regression model.
 Evaluated model performance using: